llvm/llvm-project/clang/docs/BoundsSafety.rst

 ``-fbounds-safety`` does not enforce overall type safety and bounds invariants can still be violated by incorrect casts in some cases.
-That said, ``-fbounds-safety`` prevents type conversions that change bounds attributes in a way to violate the bounds invariant of the destination’s pointer annotation.
+That said, ``-fbounds-safety`` prevents type conversions that change bounds attributes in a way to violate the bounds invariant of the destination's pointer annotation.
 Type conversions that change bounds attributes may be allowed if it does not violate the invariant of the destination or that can be verified at run time.
 Here are some of the important cast rules.